Dead Ringer (film): Production

-The plot of Dead Ringer was the same as that of the 1946 Mexican film, La Otra, directed by Roberto Gavaldón and starring Dolores del Río.
-Dead Ringer was remade in 1986 as Killer in the Mirror, a television movie starring Ann Jillian.
+The film is a remake of the 1946 Mexican film, La Otra, directed by Roberto Gavaldón and starring Dolores del Río.
+It was remade again in 1986 as Killer in the Mirror, a television movie starring Ann Jillian.

 The film takes place in Los Angeles and Beverly Hills.
 The interior scenes were shot inside and outside the grounds of the Greystone Mansion in Beverly Hills.
 The bar scene was filmed at the corner of Temple and Figueroa in downtown Los Angeles.
 The burial scene was shot at the Rosedale Cemetery in Los Angeles.

 The jazz combo in Edie's Bar was composed of electronic organist Perry Lee Blackwell and drummer Kenny Dennis, both noted musicians, but uncredited in the film.
 Blackwell also appears as a lounge singer in the 1959 romantic comedy Pillow Talk.

 This was the final film of cinematographer Ernest Haller.
 He had created the trick process shots in A Stolen Life, and he improved upon the process here.
 Makeup artist Gene Hibbs was hired because of his unique talent for making older actresses look younger through a "painting" technique.

 The film was directed by actor Paul Henreid, Davis' co-star in the 1942 romantic drama Now, Voyager.
 Monika Henreid, one of his two daughters, plays Janet, the maid.

 Henreid called making the film "a wonderful experience".

 Critical reception

-The film has received acclaim from modern audiences and critics.
-It holds a 100% approval rating on Rotten Tomatoes, based on 10 reviews.
+The film has received acclaim from modern audiences and critics, and holds a 100% approval rating on Rotten Tomatoes, based on 10 reviews.